 Following the reports of Ayro’s death, many analysts began stating that the slain al-Shabaab leader Godane was the new leader.
 The new book, Inside al-Shabaab by Harun Maruf, claims that the CIA made a mistake thinking that Ayro was the leader of al-Shabaab.
 From the beginning, Godane was the Emir, or leader, of the extremist group.

-Between 2007 and 2011, al-Shabaab take advantage of the weak Somali government and its security agencies, as well as the ill-equipped AMISOM, and began the process of solidifying its insurgency in Somalia by capturing territory.
+Between 2007 and 2011, al-Shabaab took advantage of the weak Somali Government and its security agencies, as well as the ill-equipped AMISOM, and began the process of solidifying its insurgency in Somalia by capturing territory.
 Kismayo was an essential gain for al-Shabaab since they were able to fully control a key port city where they could export illicit goods such as charcoal, as well as gain income by taxing locals from using the port.
 The fight for Kismayo was relatively easy for al-Shabaab since they were fighting pro-government clan militias who were inexperienced.
-The person who led the pro-government militia, Ahmed “Madobe” is the current regional president of Jubbaland.
+The person who led the pro-government militia, Ahmed “Madobe” is the current regional President of Jubaland.